phviethoang/real-estate/BigData/Setup/Deploy_application_k8s.md

             docker build -t <lower case of usename of Docker Desktop>/<name of image>:<version: v1/v2/.../latest> `
                <path to folder containing file main.py>
             ```
-            --> Wait for minutes, then, there will be an announcement of success
+            --> Wait for minutes, then, there will be an announcement of success.
+The image will be built and store in local device before being pushed to Docker Hub
-        * Push image to docker hub:
+        * Push image to docker hub, so that it can be access everywhere:
              ```shell
              docker push <lower case of usename of Docker Desktop>/<name of image>:<version: v1/v2/.../latest>
              ```